Chapter Ride Guides

 Q. Can I belong to other Chapters and motorcycling clubs?

 Yes.
 Hogsback is not interested in telling you what you do with your valuable leisure time, nor who you spend it with.
-But if you accept an appointment as a Hogsback Officer (which includes Road Crew) you will need to discuss any other memberships with the Directors so we can avoid any mutual conflict of interest.
+But if you accept an appointment as a Hogsback Officer (which includes Road Crew) you will need to declare any other memberships to the Directors so that they can bring it to the attention of the whole Committee for consideration.

 Q. Am I free to do my own thing?